-1.1 Section 409A of the Code
+Section 409A of the Code

 Section 409A of the Code provides requirements for certain nonqualified deferred compensation arrangements.
 If applicable, Section 409A of the Code also imposes penalties (including an additional 20% tax) on the recipient of deferred compensation in the event such compensation fails to comply with Section 409A of the Code.
-Awards granted under the 2013 Plan generally are intended to either comply with or meet the requirements for an exemption from Section 409A of the Code.
-The Company does not guarantee to any participant that the 2013 Plan or any award granted under the 2013 Plan complies with or is exempt from Section 409A of the Code and the Company will not have any liability to, indemnify or hold harmless any individual with respect to any tax consequences that arise from any failure to comply with or meet an exemption under Section 409A of the Code.
+Unless otherwise provided by the Compensation Committee, awards granted under the 2018 Plan generally are intended to either comply with or meet the requirements for an exemption from Section 409A of the Code.
+The Company does not guarantee to any participant that the 2018 Plan or any award granted under the 2018 Plan complies with or is exempt from Section 409A of the Code and the Company will not have any liability to, or indemnify or hold harmless any individual with respect to any tax consequences that arise from any failure to comply with or meet an exemption under Section 409A of the Code.

-The full text of the 2013 Plan can be found in APPENDIX A of this Proxy Statement.
+The full text of the 2018 Plan can be found in APPENDIX A of this Proxy Statement.

-The directors recommend that shareholders vote FOR adoption of the 2013 Plan.
+The directors recommend that shareholders vote FOR adoption of the 2018 Plan.